observatorium/up/README.md

     	The time to wait between remote-write requests. (default 5s) -queries-file string
     	A file containing queries to run against the read endpoint.
-  -remote-tenant string
+  -step duration
+    	Default step duration for range queries.
+Can be overridden if step is set in query spec. (default 5m0s) -tenant string
     	Tenant ID to used to determine tenant for write requests.
-  -remote-tenant-header string
+  -tenant-header string
-    	Name of HTTP header used to determine tenant for write requests. (default "tenant_id") -step duration
+    	Name of HTTP header used to determine tenant for write requests. (default "tenant_id") -threshold float
-    	Default step duration for range queries.
-Can be overridden if step is set in query spec. (default 5m0s) -threshold float
     	The percentage of successful requests needed to succeed overall.
 0 - 1. (default 0.9) -tls-ca-file string